Sanketkadam3921/Java-Learning-/README.md

 # DailyJava

-This repository contains the daily Java practice and learning progress of Sanket Kadam.
+This repository contains the daily Java practice and learning progress.

 ##  Purpose